Akuli/jou/doc/perf.md

 sys	0m0,004s
 ```

-Here are the results:
+So, all programs compute the same number, but in different amounts of time:

 | Python        | C (with the clang compiler)   | Jou           |
 |---------------|-------------------------------|---------------|
 | 39.5 seconds  | 1.05 seconds                  | 2.71 seconds  |

 Note that an interpreted language like Python is quite slow in comparison.
-In an interpreted language, you typically avoid doing anything that requires good performance,
+In an interpreted language, you typically avoid doing things that need to be fast,
 and you instead do those things using a different language.
-For example, in Python it is common to use `numpy`, a library written in C.
+For example, in Python it is common to use `numpy` to perform calculations,
+and because `numpy` is written in C, it is much faster than pure Python code would be.

 Another interesting thing is that Jou appears to be about 2-3 times slower than C.
 However, the Jou program runs in only **0.47 seconds** if we enable optimizations: